Home Holiday Decoration 101

 While traditional pine, fir, and holly are beautiful, modern wreaths often use less conventional greenery.
 Try these:

-• Magnolia Leaves: Their glossy, dark green surface with a soft, velvety underside can be a bold statement in any wreath.
+• Magnolia Leaves -- glossy, dark‑green leaves with a velvety underside can be a bold statement in any wreath.

 These types of greenery create a modern, understated base that will allow your other materials to shine.